joshchew24/PAPJigLogParser/readme.md

 # PAPJig Log Parser
-Requires pandas 1.1.4 or higher and matplotlib 3.3.4 or higher
+Requires pandas 1.1.4 or higher and matplotlib 3.3.4 or higher.
+Try main or develop branches.
+Accepts .log files of specific format, examples provided.
+Work has stopped for now in this repository; switched to private BitBucket repo.
 ## TODO:
 - improve parser code readability
 - command line: multiple functions, can process entire folder or just single files